javallu6412/Real-Time-Voice-Call-Scam-Detection/README.md

-# Real-Time-Voice-Call-Scam-Detection
-Real-time voice call scam detection using Whisper, DistilBERT, and Logistic Regression | NLP Course Project - VIT Chennai
+# Real-Time Voice Call Scam Detection
+A hybrid AI pipeline that detects scam calls in real time by combining speech recognition, contextual NLP, and machine learning classification.
+Built as a B.Tech final project at VIT Chennai by Adithya Ajikumar, Joseph Alex Valluvassery, and S Saran.